boschrexroth/ctrlx-automation-sdk/samples-python/datalayer.provider/README.md

 ## Preparation

-This sample uses a flatbuffers node defined in sampleSchema.fbs and metadata information defined in metadata.csv.
+This sample uses a flatbuffers node defined in sampleSchema.fbs.

 For easy of use the project contains the according compiled files:

-* sampleSchema.fbs: ./bfbs/sampleSchema.bfbs, ./schema/InertialValue.py
+* sampleSchema.fbs: ./bfbs/sampleSchema.bfbs, ./sample/schema/InertialValue.py
-* metadata.csv: ./mddb/metadata.mddb

 With these compilation files the project can instantly debugged or snaps can be build.

 If changes have been made to the definition files, the compiles must be regenerated.
-This is done by the script __make-bfbs-mddb.sh__.
+This is done by the script __make-bfbs.sh__.

 The script can be called from the console:

-    ./make-bfbs-mddb.sh
+    ./make-bfbs.sh

 It can also be called from Visual Studio Code:

-    Main menu -> Terminal --> Run Task... --> make bfbs mddb
+    Main menu -> Terminal --> Run Task... --> Make bfbs

 ## Implementation Description